- Location: Florida

 The state exam covers Florida road rules and road signs.
 Study the Florida Driver’s Handbook beforehand.

-Either way you test, don’t forget to get a few practice tests under your belt, too.
+Don’t forget to get a few practice tests under your belt, too.

 Make an appointment to take your written test.
 Call more than one office if you don’t find an appointment time that works for you.